Vermont Legislature Tackles Single-Payer Health Bill

 JOHN DILLON: In town meetings and legislative hearing rooms, hundreds of Vermonters have been telling their health care stories.
 Many spoke about being part of a health system that's tied to employment, yet doesn't always pay for the care they need.

-Governor PETER SHUMLIN (Democrat, Vermont): So our challenge in Vermont is to figure out the first system in the country where we get rid of waste and use our health care dollars to make Vermonters healthier, getting the insurance companies and profits off our providers' backs, and that's the goal.
+PETER SHUMLIN: So our challenge in Vermont is to figure out the first system in the country where we get rid of waste and use our health care dollars to make Vermonters healthier, getting the insurance companies and profits off our providers' backs, and that's the goal.

 DILLON: Shumlin and his legislative allies say the state can cover more people with less money by eliminating administrative expenses associated with processing claims for private insurance companies.

-Professor NANCY TURNBULL (Harvard School of Public Health): It's a very big and bold and ambitious proposal of a kind that's never been tried in the United States before.
+NANCY TURNBULL: It's a very big and bold and ambitious proposal of a kind that's never been tried in the United States before.

 DILLON: Nancy Turnbull of the Harvard School of Public Health says the bill could lead to fundamental changes in health care financing and delivery.

-Dr. MELINDA ESTES (CEO, Fletcher Allen Health Care): And that concerns us both as a provider, but also as a very large employer.
+MELINDA ESTES: And that concerns us both as a provider, but also as a very large employer.
 We don't know what the program will look like, what that basic set of benefits will be.

 DILLON: At the hospital's main entrance, Tina McGrath is waiting for a commuter bus.
 She's open to the single-payer concept, but, like the hospital CEO, she's also got questions.